 Museum FAQ Menu

-This new partnership will allow us to expand our mobile educational programs, increase subsidized field trips for schools serving low-income student populations, and offer FREE admission to any family receiving state basic food assistance through an electronic benefits transfer (EBT) card!
+This new partnership will allow us to expand our mobile educational programs, increase subsidized field trips for schools serving low-income student populations, and offer FREE admission to any family receiving Washington State basic food assistance through an electronic benefits transfer (EBT) card!

 Benefits for all WSECU members: 10% discount on all museum memberships purchased at the front desk - and - "WSECU Wednesdays" with 50% admission on the first Wednesday of each month.
 Just show your WSECU card!